Stuycs-K/finalprojectapcs-3-agoes-ardian-chen-stephen/README.md

 # Intended usage:

 1.  **Main Game View:**
     * **Game Board:** A visual representation of the Monopoly board will be at the center of the screen.
-Properties will visually indicate their status (red for owned, green for unowned)
+Properties will visually indicate which player owns them, or if no one owns them.
     * **Player Tokens:** Simple circles will represent each player on the board, visually updating their position as they move.

 2.  **Information & Action Panel:**